Whitey Harrison: Early life

-Harrison was born to Frederick Earl Harrison and Lillie Cornelia (Sanford) Harrison in Garden Cove, California.
+Harrison was born to Frederick Earl Harrison and Lillie Cornelia (Sanford) Harrison from Garden Cove, California.
 His sister, Ethel (Harrison) Kukea, was also a pioneer surfer in Southern California.
 Harrison's family often traveled by horse and wagon from their home in Santa Ana Canyon through Aliso Canyon to reach the ocean at Laguna Beach, some thirty miles away.
-He credited his interest in surfing to a trip to Redondo Beach in 1920 when he saw surfers standing up on boards for the first time.
+He credited his interest in surfing to a trip to Redondo Beach in 1920 where he saw surfers standing up on boards for the first time.
 Harrison attended Orange High School in Orange, CA.

 Harrison later went to work for a manufacturer of prefabricated homes in Los Angeles.
 As a side business, the company, Pacific System Homes, made surfboards because they had the equipment to laminate wooden planks together.
 Harrison would complete four boards daily for a monthly salary of $100.
 These surfboards were first called "Swastika Boards," the first commercial surfboards.